Welfare and Support

 Help and support from people who care

 As well as the rewards and pleasures associated with military life, there are particular demands and challenges that come out of the special nature of life in the Armed Forces.
 There are many layers of welfare support available.Veterans UK is the Government site providing information on support services available for Veterans and their families from lots of different organisations - all in one.
+Combat Stress Working with Veterans of the British Armed Forces, and members of the Reserve Forces, providing free treatment and support.
+24hr free helpline 0800 138 1619.
 The following are some of the more notable registered charities who are there to help those who are serving, or who have served.
 It is not our intention to list the many hundreds of groups registered as such.
 If you need help, or know of anyone who may need help, please do contact them.
 Click on the organisation name to do so.

 Army Benevolent Fund The Soldiers Charity providing support to soldiers and veterans from the British Army, and their immediate families, when they are in need.